The half marathon distance is 13.1 miles — it’s exactly half the distance of a full marathon (26.2 miles).

 A mix of sessions is needed to facilitate the right training adaptations.
 This will make running 13.1 miles that much easier (and faster).

-For example, shorter interval efforts and mile repeats increase your VO2 Max — that’s a fancy way of saying you use less oxygen to increase energy.
+- Shorter interval efforts and mile repeats increase your VO2 Max — that’s a fancy way of saying your aerobic capacity.

 Training for your first half marathon can be tough.